 - Remind your child that everything will be fine, and confidently head out of the door.

 By following these steps, you can coax your child through the tough stage of separation anxiety.
-Give it some time and be firm, but understanding, with your child as they work their way to reaching a healthy level of attachment with you.
+Give it some time and be firm - but understanding - with your child, as they work their way to reaching a healthy level of attachment.
 By the time they leave for college, you'll be missing the days of separation anxiety, but you will feel confident in their ability to be a (somewhat) independent adult.

 Childcare is an option for preschoolers dealing with separation anxiety.
 Find trained, caring professionals at The Sunshine House to make the transition to independence.
 Check out our programs here!